 But if you’re on the hunt for NEW keywords, I recommend using their “Start With a Website” feature.

 Just pop in the homepage URL of one of your competitors:

 And Google will suggest a bunch of keywords based on the terms that show up on that page.

-Now it’s time to dive into how local SEO actually works.
+Now it’s time to dive into how local SEO in Google actually works.

-Specifically, I’m going to briefly cover the most important local SEO ranking factors…
+Specifically, I’m going to briefly cover the most important Google local search ranking factors…

 …and a few tips on how you can optimize for them.